J&K Assembly poll: Will NC regain its support in its stronghold in 2nd phase?

 Of the 15 Assembly segments going to the polls in the second phase, Srinagar has eight, Budgam five, and, Ganderbal two.
 Most of these seats that are today new names and geographies due to delimitation exercise, from 1977 onwards were represented by National Conference (NC).

-The NC has represented all the seven Assembly segments of Srinagar, except the Eidgah constituency, which had gone to Ab Rashid Kabli of the Janta Party in 1977.
+The NC has represented all the seven Assembly segments of Srinagar, except the Eidgah constituency, which had gone to Abdul Rashid Kabli of the Janta Party in 1977.

-With no boycott calls and threats from militant organizations, it is expected that downtown would have a sizeable increase in turnout to at least 40 percent.
-In the past four Assembly elections, the voter turnout was below 20.
+With no boycott calls or threats from militant organizations, it is expected that downtown would have a sizeable increase in turnout to at least 40 percent.
+In the past four Assembly elections, the voter turnout was below 20 percent.

-Analysts fear that the National Conference faces the risk of losing three seats of Hazratbal, Eidgah, and Channapora.
-Channapora was an earlier part of the Amirakadal constituency, and it was represented consecutively for four terms by the NC in 1977, 1983, 1987, and 1996.
-Mohammad Shafi Bhat, who represented it in 1996, won the seat again as an Independent in 2002. , followed by NC in 2008.
+Analysts fear that the National Conference may face the risk of losing three seats of Hazratbal, Eidgah, and Channapora.
+Channapora was earlier part of the Amirakadal constituency, and it was represented for four terms by the NC between 1977 and 1996.
+Mohammad Shafi Bhat, who represented it in 1996, won the seat again as an Independent in 2002.
 It was won by PDP’s Altaf Bukhari in 2014.
-Bukhari, now the leader of his J&K Apni Party is contesting against the NC and other candidates from Channapora.
+Bukhari.

 Apart from the arch-rivals, National Conference and PDP, the J&K Apni Party led by former PDP minister, Mohammad Altaf Bukhari and Awami Ittehad Party (AIP) led by Abdul Rashid Sheikh aka Er Rashid, newly elected MP from Baramulla are also in the fray.

-NC released this video of party campaign on X:
+NC released this video of the party campaign on X:

 The poll percentage in the 1996 elections in Srinagar was as follows: Hazratbal 23.78 percent; Zadibal 12.71; Eidgah 20.14; Khanyar 12.79; Hbbakadal 17.17; Amirakadal 12.65; Sonwar 34.71; and Batamaloo 19.72.